The Clear Edge

 Stage 1: Successful Operator (Month 1–24)

-You built to $80K+ through personal delivery.
-Identity locked in: “I’m the person who does the work.”
-Craft quality is your competitive advantage.
-The success formula is simple - your output equals revenue.
-This identity is correct at this stage, and it’s worth being proud of it.
-The problem is it doesn’t scale past $150K.
+You built to $80K+ through personal delivery, and your identity locked in as “I am the person who does the work.”
+Craft quality is your competitive advantage, and the success formula is simple: your output drives your revenue.
+This identity is correct at this stage and worth being proud of, but it does not scale past $150K.

 Stage 2: Growth Ceiling (Month 24–30)